 Imperial Period (27 BC - 476 AD)

 During this era, the Forum Romanum underwent a major expansion.
 The process began with Julius Caesar at the end of the Republic and continued with the emperors Augustus, Vespasian, Nerva, and Trajan.
-The extended area is now known as the Imperial Forum.
+The extended area is now known as the Imperial Fora.

 At the end of the Republic, the political function of the emperor was strengthened and the activity of the Forum shifted to the Palatine, where the imperial palace was located.
 Thus the Imperial Forum lost some of its prestige.